-The concepts and techniques of collage underlie my work.
-I combine fragments of cultural and historical significance with segments of personal meaning to create collages on paper, stretched canvas and free-hanging fabrics.
-I have also installed large wall-mounted collages, walkable labyrinths and hung fabric and Mylar panels for site-specific projects.
+The concepts and techniques of collage underlie Christina Stahr’s work.
+The artist combines fragments of cultural and historical significance with segments of personal meaning to create abstract collages on paper, stretched canvas and free-hanging fabrics.
+She has also created wall-mounted collages, walkable labyrinths, installations and site-specific projects.

-As an artist and a scholar, I am inspired by the history of art and architecture, biological and ecological studies, as I seek to make material, symbolic and ecological connections visible.
+As an artist and a scholar, she is inspired by the history of art, architecture and biology and her work evokes material, symbolic and ecological connections.

 Click on a picture to open the gallery, then just click in the black space around it to open the Lightbox!